kyamagu/js-segment-annotator/README.md

     PFSegmentAnnotator(image_url, options)

-High-level API that combines `PFSegmentation` and produces a `SegmentAnnotator` object.
+High-level API that produces a `SegmentAnnotator` object using `PFSegmentation`.

  * `image_url` - URL of an image to annotate.
 (Caution: do not use a large image with more than 600px each side.)